srjit/sales-time-series-analysis/docs/README.md

 ![alt text](images/Area-plot.png)

-The stacked area chart describes about the historical sales data for all the stores.
+<p align="justify"> The stacked area chart describes about the historical sales data for all the stores.
 Each store is encoded using a color attribute and it is aggregated month-wise.
-On Hovering over the Area plot on a particular store, we can get the details of the sales in a store for a particular day.
+On Hovering over the Area plot on a particular store, we can get the details of the sales in a store for a particular day. </p>

-An Onclick on the selected store links to the sales forecast for the next 7 days after the forecast start date for a particular selected store.
+<p align="justify"> An Onclick on the selected store links to the sales forecast for the next 7 days after the forecast start date for a particular selected store. </p>

 #### Forecasting Predicitons

-The waterfall plot provides a visualization of the predictions from the models integrated to the applications.
-The forecast date can be provided as one of the user inputs while the model is being trained/re-trained.
+<p align="justify"> The waterfall plot provides a visualization of the predictions from the models integrated to the applications.
+The forecast date can be provided as one of the user inputs while the model is being trained/re-trained. </p>

-The plot shows the variation of prices (up/down) and the percentage change in the prices from the prices from the previous day.
-An increase in sales is represented by a gray bar whereas a decrease is represented by an yellow bar.
+<p align="justify"> The plot shows the variation of prices (up/down) and the percentage change in the prices from the prices from the previous day.
+An increase in sales is represented by a gray bar whereas a decrease is represented by an yellow bar. </p>

 ### Demo